Turn your Values into Action with a Master's Degree in Public Sociology

 - Students from 17 Western States pay in-state tuition - learn more here.

 Master's Degree in Sociology

-The HSU Master’s Program in Sociology fosters a network of students, faculty, staff, alumni and community members who are committed to Sociology, social justice and social action.
-At HSU we focus on public sociology, which takes sociological knowledge and skills beyond the confines of the academy into the communities where these resources are much needed.
+The HSU Master’s Program in Public Sociology fosters a network of students, faculty, staff, alumni and community members who are committed to Public Sociology, social justice and social action.
+Public Sociology represents work that takes sociological knowledge and skills beyond the confines of the academy into the communities where these resources are much needed.
 Whether speaking to girls and boys about media, gender and violence or consulting with a non-profit on a community survey on corporatization and locally owned business, the work of our faculty and students is tightly interwoven with our local communities.

-How can I prepare for an M.A. in Sociology?
+How can I prepare for an M.A. in Public Sociology?